dotnet/BenchmarkDotNet/README.md

 Reliable benchmarks always include a lot of boilerplate code.

-Let's think about what should you do in a typical case.
+Let's think about what you should do in a typical case.
 First, you should perform a pilot experiment and determine the best number of method invocations.
 Next, you should execute several warm-up iterations and ensure that your benchmark achieved a steady state.
 After that, you should execute the main iterations and calculate some basic statistics.
-If you calculate some values in your benchmark, you should use it somehow to prevent the dead code elimination.
+If you calculate some values in your benchmark, you should use it somehow to prevent dead code elimination.
-If you use loops, you should care about an effect of the loop unrolling on your results (which may depend on the processor architecture).
+If you use loops, you should care about the effect of the loop unrolling on your results (which may depend on the processor architecture).
 Once you get results, you should check for some special properties of the obtained performance distribution like multimodality or extremely high outliers.